Sandeepkrp/wordpress-ebs/README.md

 ## Install the EB CLI

 The EB CLI integrates with Git and simplifies the process of creating environments, deploying code changes, and connecting to the instances in your environment with SSH.
-You will perform all of these activites when installing and configuring WordPress.
+You will perform all of these activities when installing and configuring WordPress.

 If you have pip, use it to install the EB CLI.